 Assistant or Associate Director of Intergroup Relations (Intergroup Relations)

 Skidmore College invites applications for a tenure-track position at the Assistant

 or Associate Professor level, discipline open, with administrative duties in our Intergroup

-Relations (IGR) program.
-The successful candidate must have formal training in IGR
+Relations (Intergroup Relations) program.
+The successful candidate must have formal

-For interested candidates, the following information provides more specific details about the IGR component of this position.
+For interested candidates, the following information provides more specific details about the Intergroup Relations component of this position.

-Primary teaching responsibilities will be within the candidate's home department or program; it is also expected that the candidate will teach at least one IGR-designated course per academic year.
+Primary teaching responsibilities will be within the candidate's home department or program; it is also expected that the candidate will teach at least one Intergroup Relations-designated course per academic year.